 With proper brace treatment to get the teeth straightened effectively, adults can have an amazing smile without having to resort to veneers, which can be more destructive to the enamel.

-What if someone has implants?
+What if someone has false teeth?

 Orthodontic treatment is often needed to move the teeth into the right position to allow implants or bridges to be fitted.
 To allow implants or bridges to be placed, we need to ensure the teeth and their roots are straight with adequate space to fit an implant or bridge.